LeyRio/MIG_Bench/README.md

 ## Evaluation Pipeline

 ### Step 1 (Optional) Sampling MIG prompts
 You can choose to resample prompts for evaluation.
-You can check the entire steps for [Resampling](./bench_resample.md):
+You can check [the entire steps of Resampling](./bench_resample.md).

-You can also generate your image on the 800 prompts that have been sampled and evaluate the performance from [MIG-Bench](https://drive.google.com/drive/folders/1mXxO7miVqgTq3N6q2QS7gFp_ML-qpsw2?usp=sharing).
+You can also generate your image on the 800 prompts that have been sampled from [MIG-Bench](https://drive.google.com/drive/folders/1mXxO7miVqgTq3N6q2QS7gFp_ML-qpsw2?usp=sharing).

 ### Step 2 Generation
 Use the sampled prompts and layouts to generate images.

-You can also try our [MIGC](https://github.com/limuloo/MIGC) method.
+You can try our [MIGC](https://github.com/limuloo/MIGC) method, hope you enjoy it.

 ### Step 3 Evaluation
 Finally, you can start evaluating your model now.